-^{4.} Pressurized air cans are not efficient if there is too much dust on the surface, the pressure is too low
+6. Pressurized air cans are not efficient if there is too much dust on the surface, the pressure is too low

-- 3. Use a dry lens cleaning cloth to remove left liquid or stripes.
-Polish with small circles. - 4.
-If there are still fingerprints on the surface, wipe them off with lens cleaner together with a clean lens cleaning cloth.
+4. If there are still fingerprints on the surface, wipe them off with lens cleaner together with a clean lens cleaning cloth.
 Polish again with a dry one.

 If smears occur when cleaning lenses, replace the cloth.
-Smears are the first indication of a dirty cloth.
+Smears are the first indication of a dirty cloth

-12.3 Cleaning the exterior of the projector
+13.3 Cleaning the exterior of the projector